ad9311/xpense/README.md

 **Note:** This app uses a seed (seeds.rb) file so it is important to run `rails db:setup` instead of `rails db:migate`</br>
 Failing to do so will have the app not work correctly.</br>

-This command will correctly set up the database.
+This command will correctly set up the database.</br>

+Lastly, run `npm install` necessary for Rspec

 Now access the project with `rails s` to launch the server and then follow the link http://127.0.0.1:3000 to open it in the browser.</br>